Connectivity of spaces of directed paths in geometric models for concurrent computation: Algorithmics

-In a final round, probe successively equations $\bm{\kappa}(X)(v)=k$ starting with and increasing from $k=0$ on the (non-flagged) vertices of the entire array.
-The minimal $k$ for which an equation $\bm{\kappa}(X)(v)(v)=k$ yields the answer \texttt{true} for some vertex $v\in P(X)$ corresponds to the spare capacity $\kappa(X)$ of the state space.
-The number of steps needed is at most $|P|-1$ for a (non-void) $PV$ program on $n$ processors.
+In a final round, probe successively equations $\bm{\kappa}(X;\mb{v})=k$ starting with and increasing from $k=0$ on the (non-flagged) vertices of the entire array.
+The minimal $k$ for which an equation $\bm{\kappa}(X;\mb{v})=k$ yields the answer \texttt{true} for some vertex $\mb{v}\in P(X)$ corresponds to the spare capacity $\kappa(X)$ of the state space.
+The number of steps needed is at most $n$ for a $PV$ program on $n$ processors: Future links are all contained in an $(n-1)$-simplex.
+If spare capacities are at least $n-1$ at \emph{every} vertex, then these future links are full simplices, and all path spaces are contractible.

-Well, this answer is not always true; it has to be modified if deadlocks (with spare capacity $0$) arise.
-In that case, one has to flag the entire ``doomed regions'' (no d-path from there to the top vertex) associated with them in a first step.
-This is explained in detail in Section \ref{sss:doomed}.